 - Create a folding station

-With these tips in mind, you can turn your laundry room into one of the most organized spaces in your house!
+With these laundry room tips in mind, you can turn that room into one of the most organized spaces in your house!

 Angus Flynn is the Business Manager of Arte, a luxury apartment complex in Rancho Cucamonga, CA. He has extensive experience with a variety of properties, from large lease-ups to smaller, more urban assets.